Mandarancio/Statistical-Machine-Translation/TP3-IBM1/README.md

         prob = -1
         # for each word of the target sentence
         for j in range(0, len(t)):
-            # if probability of translation of the couple of word is higher of the selected
             if self.t(f[i], e[j]) > prob:
                 # select new alignment
                 sel = j